cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 7.6.5 (2020-03-04) =
+* SQL query to retrieve number of sales for variations was too slow causing the feed processing to slow down.
+Improved query.

 = 7.6.4 (2020-03-04) =
 * Added GTIN's to the structured data when the woosea GTIN input field contains values